Can Diet Support Fertility & Reproductive Health?

 -

 Alcohol: Frequent or high alcohol intake may impair fertility.
-If trying to conceive, limiting or avoiding alcohol is generally advised, with public health guidelines recommending no more than one standard drink per day.
+If trying to conceive, limiting or avoiding alcohol is generally advised, with public health guidelines often recommending no more than one standard drink per day.

 Lifestyle Tips for Enhancing Fertility